La Fuente de San Esteban

-The town formerly had a direct rail connection to Oporto in Portugal via the Douro railway line.
-The section between La Fuente de San Estaban and the border with Portugal was closed in 1984.
+The town formerly had a direct rail connection to Porto in Portugal via the Douro railway line.
+The section between La Fuente de San Esteban and the border with Portugal was closed in 1984.

 Geography

 The municipality covers an area of 77 km2.
 It lies 770 m above sea level and the postal code is 37200.
 The municipality contains the smaller villages of Boadilla (197 people), Muñoz (99 inhabitants) and Santa Olalla de Yeltes.